 When young people hear this line, they laugh.
 They know it to be so true.

 Parents on the other hand, hear the quote and gasp.
 Veronica’s bluntness crosses their line of comfort.
-It penetrates their denial about teen’s risk-taking behaviors and use of alcohol and other drugs.
+It penetrates their denial about teen’s substance use and risk-taking behaviors.

 While conducting interviews for our video, Alcohol: True Stories Hosted by Matt Damon, and the companion booklet, Words Can Work: When Talking About Alcohol, I was astounded by parents’ capacity for denial.